rkojedzinszky/postgres-patroni/README.md

 # rkojedzinszky/postgres-patroni

-This is an Debian Bullseye based postgresql (version 13) image packaged with patroni to be used inside a Kubernetes cluster.
+This is a Debian Bullseye based image containing PostgreSQL versions 11 and 13. patroni is installed with dependencies to be used inside a Kubernetes cluster.

 ## Usage